 Global Work Glossary

-• Results for "undefined"
+- Results for "undefined"

 Table of Contents

-Why do you need compensation planning?
+Why do organizations need compensation planning?

-What is compensation planning
+What is compensation planning?

+A compensation plan (also called a pay plan or salary plan) is the written document that defines how an employee is rewarded for their work.
+It outlines their base salary, and often includes bonuses, commission structures, equity, benefits, and non-monetary perks.
 The document is normally drafted by HR professionals and includes the salary or wages an employee will receive, any bonuses or incentives available, and the employee's eligibility for benefits such as health insurance and retirement savings plans.

 There is no single compensation program.
 Instead, competitive compensation depends on the industry, the market, and the business resources.